 Different hair dye colors require slightly different treatments.
 The key to successful removal is to treat the stain as quickly as possible and keep the stain removal supplies on hand.
 If the garment is labeled dry clean only, point out and identify the stain to your professional cleaner.
 If you decide to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 How to Remove Black, Brown or Blue Hair Dye Stains From Washable Clothes

 When you discover that drip of dye, as soon as possible, rub heavy-duty liquid laundry detergent (Tide and Persil) into the stain using a soft brush and then rinse well.

 Fill a sink with cool water and add oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following package directions.
 Submerge the garment and allow it to soak at least eight hours or overnight.
 If the stain is gone, launder as usual.
 If slight traces remain, repeat the process with a fresh oxygen bleach/water solution.

-If the stain remains after a couple of rounds of soaking and the garment is white, mix a solution of one gallon water and 1/4 cup chlorine bleach.
-Allow the garment to soak for 15 minutes - no longer.
-Prolonged soaking can weaken fabric.
+If the stain remains after a couple of rounds of soaking and the garment is white, mix a solution of one-gallon water and 1/4 cup chlorine bleach.
+Allow the garment to soak for 15 minutes—no longer.
+Prolonged soaking can weaken the fabric.
 Rinse well with plenty of cool, fresh water.

 How to Remove Red Hair Dye Stains from Washable Clothes